FAIR Decorative Arts Guide

 • What value basis applies to porcelain for insurance versus estate work?
 Insurance work usually asks for replacement value, while estate and probate work usually asks for fair market value.
 The report should state the intended use and value basis clearly.

 • How much does a porcelain or ceramics appraisal cost?
 Cost depends on item count, research complexity, condition issues, report type, travel, and whether the assignment is a single object, set, or estate group.
-FAIR surfaces fee-model statements where profiles publish them so buyers can compare scope before engagement.
+FAIR surfaces fee-model statements where profiles publish them so buyers can compare scope before hiring.

 • How do I find a ceramics appraiser through FAIR?
 Use the FAIR directory filters for ceramics, porcelain, or pottery when the category is clear.
 Use FAIR match when the assignment is mixed, inherited, damaged, or uncertain and needs routing before you choose a specialist.